 Bring the whole family out to Shippensburg for the annual Drop the Anchor event.
-Activities include carriage rides, live music, and various games.
+Activities include carriage rides, live music, and inflatable games.
 As the anchor, a traditional town symbol, drops to the countdown to midnight, expect to get covered in confetti!

 Giant Shoe - Dutch Country Roads

-Bring in the New Year in Palmyra’s town square with the Giant Shoe Drop at midnight in recognition of the borough’s once-booming shoe manufacturing industry.
-The celebration also features entertainment and family friendly activities.
+Bring in the New Year in Palmyra’s town square with the giant shoe drop at midnight in recognition of the borough’s once-booming shoe manufacturing industry.
+The celebration also features entertainment and family-friendly activities.

 Sled - Dutch Country Roads